transformationflow/transformationflow.github.io/docs/guidelines.md

     They also add redundancy and resilience to your data flows as deleting the external table does not delete the underlying data.

 === "External Tables (Google Sheets)"
-    External tables can also be created from sheets in a Google Sheets workbook, wihch is a powerful mechanism but not without potential pitfalls.
+    External tables can also be created from sheets in a Google Sheets workbook, which is a powerful mechanism but not without potential pitfalls.
 They are very useful as e.g. match tables or for semi-automated QA based on point-in-time data extraction from another non-integrated system.
 However some potential challenges are:

     1. Schema Detection does not work when all columns are detected as a string type.
     2. Downstream users and systems will require federated access to the sheets.

     Point 1 can be addressed by adding an incremental integer `row_id` into the sheet and point 2 by creating a related flow stage (with the same `flow_stage_title` but an incremented `flow_stage_index`) as a table.

-    They can also be used as temporary data ingestion points (if an external system ca output to Google Sheets), however this is not recommended as a long-term approach as you can quickly hit row limits and performance challenges.
+    They can also be used as temporary data ingestion points (if an external system can output to Google Sheets), however this is not recommended as a long-term approach as you can quickly hit row limits and performance challenges.

 === "Views"
     Views are the foundational building block of transformation flows and are the mechanism by which all transformation/integration logic is written in pure SQL, as well as the functions in our library `flowfunctions`.